hackclub/hackclub/meta/applications/yc_s15.md

 **What will your organization do?**

+hackEDU is a non-profit initiative that works with high school students to start and lead coding clubs at their schools.
+We provide all the tools for starting and leading clubs including a baseline coding curriculum, free software tools, and community building training.
+Each club typically spans the school year, regularly meeting weekly or biweekly for between one and several hours.
+Clubs are led by high school hackers who want to bring the hackathon culture back to their schools.

 **Where do you live now, and where would the organization be based after YC?**

+We're currently in San Francisco and plan to remain here.

 **Email address we should contact you at**

+zach@hackedu.us

 **Phone number(s)**

+[redacted]

 **Please provide an email address for each founder in the organization, including yourself.
 Founders must have at least 10% equity in the company.
 We